Lamar Odom Desperate For Khloe Kardashian Reunion Post-Drug Addiction Battle: ‘I Just Want To Repay Her’

-While his marriage has certainly come to an end, Lamar Odom is determined to reconcile with Khloe Kardashian, making it known that he’s a changed man.
+While his marriage has certainly come to an end, Lamar Odom is reportedly determined to reconcile with Khloe Kardashian, making it known that he’s a changed man.

-The disgraced athlete, who was outed as a drug addict back in 2013, consequently lost his wife, his friends and his position as a teammate for the Los Angeles Clippers in the midst of the scandal being brought to light.
+The disgraced athlete, who was outed as a drug addict back in 2013, consequently lost his wife, his friends, and his position as a teammate for the Los Angeles Clippers in the midst of the scandal being brought to light.

 It was further claimed that Lamar had cheated on Khloe with multiple women and was more or less leading a double life away from his then-wife, who was under the impression that Odom’s absence from their home late at night was due to basketball practice.